Equipment to support you at home

 This page contains information on the different types of equipment that is available to help you live independently in your own home.

-- What might help?
+- What equipment might help me

 - Is there a charge for equipment and adaptations?

-What might help?
+What equipment might help me?

 Equipment is available from a number of mobility stores in Wiltshire and through online retailers.
 The Independent Living Centre in Semington provides impartial advice, assessment and demonstration of equipment at the centre, by appointment.

-Assisted Living Handihelp can arrange for minor adaptations in your home, such as putting a rail by the door or putting up an additional stair rail.
+Aster can arrange for minor adaptations in your home, such as putting a rail by the door or putting up an additional stair rail.
 Some housing associations are also able to help with minor adaptations for their tenants who have difficulties through disability.

 - Getting around your home